 We decided to investigate for you what those industries are, why they remain strong and what skills you will need to get into related jobs.

-Why working in a growing industry?
+Why work in a growing industry?

 Before we dive into Australia’s fastest-growing industries, we should ask why it is important to work in one.
 The main benefits of working in a fast-growing industry are: